cubomx/consul-learn/encryption.md

 - Retiring old encryption keys
 - Changing the keys used by the agents

+To enable federation between datacenters, the gossip keys must match.

 Add new key:
 ```sh
 consul keyring -install <Key>